Confidentiality Clauses In A Settlement Agreement

 Breach of the agreement is a criminal offence under data protection laws.
 This means that any employee found guilty of such a breach is subject to prosecution in a court of law.
 You may be liable for an injunction, damages for losses and all costs of both sides, including your employer’s solicitor and associated legal fees.
 Fines and costs can lead into the thousands so you should think very carefully before making the smallest disclosure of any area pertaining to your contract.

 Another common mistake is that an employee can’t raise any issue with or about their previous employer once they have signed the agreement.
 The deliberations regarding confidentiality are often complicated but not a full block on the movement of information.
 The best course of action to take if you feel a situation may be arising where you are to be requested or feel it important to reveal sensitive or important information is to consult your legal advisor or professional solicitor.
 They will guide you on all matters of what is fair, what you are and aren’t entitled to disclose, and who to.

 Do You Need Guidance On A Settlement Agreement Or An Issue Arising From A Confidentiality Clause?

-Our specialist team of employment solicitors are at hand to offer informative and independent advice and guidance for any employment law situation.
+Our specialist team of Employment Solicitors Manchester are at hand to offer informative and independent advice and guidance for any employment law situation.
 We specialise in the careful handling of Settlement Agreement cases with sensitivity and understanding.
 We understand how difficult any dispute with an employer can be so stand by our commitment to a respectful, considerate, professional and positive outcome in every project we undertake.